hack-the-heart/starter-ios/README.md

 ## Server Syncing

 The starter iOS apps syncs with NodeJS/CloudantDB.
-See the [Starter NodeJS](https://thesaadismail.gitbooks.io/health-tech-hack/content/starter_nodejs.html) page for more information on getting that setup.
+See the [Starter NodeJS](https://github.com/health-hacks/starter-nodejs-server) page for more information on getting that setup.

 Check out `ServerSync.swift` to see more details.
-We are using the[ cloudant-objective](https://github.com/cloudant/objective-cloudant) to facilitate pulling down and store objects in the CloudantDB (on our NodeJS server).
+We are using the [swift-cloudant](https://github.com/cloudant/swift-cloudant) library to facilitate pulling down and store objects in the CloudantDB (on our NodeJS server).

 **Setup**